-I get a lot of questions about memorizing Bach, so I made this video.
+I get a lot of questions about how I memorize Bach, so I wrote this extensive post on some of the many ways anyone can memorize notes quickly.

 Warning: I’m staring into space for the first half – a space where a music stand could be.
 You’ll just have to take my word for it that there isn’t one there until I turn my head away and show you the half-blind goods.